-The official name of the house is the “Josiah B. and Sara Moore House” in reference to the family who was murdered here.
-It was completely renovated in the 1990s and as added to the National Register of Historic Places in 1997.
+The official name of the house is the “Josiah B. and Sara Moore House” about the family who was murdered here.
+It was completely renovated in the 1990s and was added to the National Register of Historic Places in 1997.

 5. Mob Museum in Las Vegas

 The Mob Museum is officially known as the “National Museum of Organized Crime and Law Enforcement” and is located in Downtown Las Vegas, Nevada.
 The museum is housed in the former Las Vegas Post Office and Courthouse.